-If your dog has been out in the heat, and is showing signs of heat stroke, it is advisable to take the dog to the veterinarian without delay.
+If your dog has been out in the heat, and is showing signs of heat stroke, take the dog to the veterinarian without delay.

 Heatstroke in dogs is an emergency.
 Immediate veterinary care is best but time is also critical, since brain damage can occur in a matter of a few minutes.

 If your dog shows signs of heat stroke, immediately start cooling down your dog.

 Rapid cooling is essential.
 Use a garden hose, for example, to splash some water on the overheated dog.

 Do not, however, cool her down by using ice water or even very cold water.
 This may worsen the problem because the cold water may cause the surface blood vessels to constrict, reducing the heat transfer out of the body.